dmcinerney/Summarization/README.md

 This repository has been created to explore different possible models and techniques for the task of summarization.

 Models:

-Pointer-Generator Model from "Get to the Point: Summarization with Pointer-Generator Networks": https://arxiv.org/pdf/1704.04368.pdf
+-Pointer-Generator Model from "Get to the Point: Summarization with Pointer-Generator Networks": https://arxiv.org/pdf/1704.04368.pdf

 Datasets:

--Newsroom summarization dataset from Cornell: https://summari.es/ -PICO dataset from the CDSR
+-Newsroom summarization dataset from Cornell: https://summari.es/

+-PICO dataset from the CDSR